-Employees Retirement System Of The State of Rhode Island And Municipal Employees' Retirement System Of The State of Rhode Island
+Employees Retirement System Of The State of Rhode Island And

 Rules of Practice and Procedure for Hearings

 Section 1.00 Introduction

 These Rules of Practice and Procedure are promulgated pursuant to R.I.
 General Laws Section 36-8-3.
 The Rules shall be in effect during any hearing on a contested case before the Retirement Board or its duly authorized representative.